 - To use and Create a Windows sandbox environment, open the Start menu, type Windows Sandbox and select the top result.

-Sandbox is a fully featured version of Windows, it’s first run will boot Windows as normal.
+Sandbox is a fully-featured version of Windows, it’s first to run will boot Windows as normal.
 And to avoid each time booting Windows Sandbox will create a snapshot of the virtual machine’s state after its first boot.
 This snapshot will then be used for all subsequent launches in order to avoid the boot process and substantially decrease the time it take for the Sandbox to become available.

 - Now Copy an executable file from the host